Chuck Billy (Chuck Billy 'n' Folks): Description

 Chuck's real original name is Francisco Bento, based on his father's father, Chico being a common nickname for boys with that first name.
 He is a stereotypical Brazilian caipira child (more like a country person), who walks bare foot, always with a straw hat and lives in a fictional little country town, called Vila Abobrinha.
 He goes fishing, steal guavas and swims in the local river in his free time.

 Chuck Billy was the first child character of Mauricio that attended school, even though he is shown to be a terrible student, specially in his earlier stories.
 He makes every kind of mistake a student can, such as coming up with excuses (which most of them are hard to believe) of why he ended up being late for school, getting bad grades and not paying attention to class - though he also attains some success every once in a while.

-Because the setting is the Brazilian countryside, where there's nature aplenty, many of Chuck Billy's stories are taken on the subject of environmental awareness and Brazilian folklore.
+Because the setting is the Brazilian countryside, where there i nature aplenty, many of Chuck Billy's stories are taken on the subject of environmental awareness and Brazilian folklore.
 The sacis are recurring characters, nearly always against the humans, such as popular folk creatures such as the werewolf, the Headless Mule and the Boitatá.

 In the future, he has already been shown as having a son called Urutaia, conveniently named after a jaguar cub he once befriended, but was also portrayed having a son called Quinzinho Bento, whereas a woman next to him (presumably his wife Rosinha) was carrying a toddler.